delaneyj/datastar/backends/go/site/static/md/docs/von_deepa.md

 </div>
 ```

 Here we've created a new attribute `data-model` with the contents of `value`.
 We are just saying when the signal `value` changes **or** input is edited on the page make sure you keep them in sync.
-We don't take how, just do it.
+We don't care how, just do it.

-# Contents
+## Contents

 Now we want to update the label relationship.